barionleg/gitgAmesch/README.md

 #### FEATURE EXTRACTION

 For computing the `MSII Featurevectors` a radius and a mesh file need to be given for the input.
+For example a `mesh` in Stanford Polygon ([PLY](https://en.wikipedia.org/wiki/PLY_(file_format))) format is filtered for features up to 5 millimeter by:

-    gigamesh-featurevectors -r 5.0 -f mesh.ply
+    gigamesh-featurevectors -r 5.0 mesh.ply

 BUILDING GigaMesh
 --------------